Shamanism: Practice

 Generally, shamans traverse the axis mundi and enter the "spirit world" by effecting a transition of consciousness, entering into an ecstatic trance, either autohypnotically or through the use of entheogens or ritual performances.
 The methods employed are diverse, and are often used together.

-Entheogens

-An entheogen ("generating the divine within") is a psychoactive substance used in a religious, shamanic, or spiritual context.
-Entheogens have been used in a ritualized context, in a number of different cultures, possibly for thousands of years.
-Examples of substances used by some cultures as entheogens include: peyote, Echinopsis pachanoi, psilocybin and Amanita muscaria (fly agaric) mushrooms, uncured tobacco, cannabis, ayahuasca, Salvia divinorum, and iboga.

-Entheogens also have a substantial history of commodification, especially in the realm of spiritual tourism.
-For instance, countries such as Brazil and Peru have faced an influx of tourists since the psychedelic era beginning in the late 1960s, initiating what has been termed "ayahuasca tourism."

 Music and songs

 Just like shamanism itself, music and songs related to it in various cultures are diverse.
 In several instances, songs related to shamanism are intended to imitate natural sounds, via onomatopoeia.

 Sound mimesis in various cultures may serve other functions not necessarily related to shamanism: practical goals such as luring game in the hunt; or entertainment (Inuit throat singing).

 Initiation and learning

-Shamans often claim to have been called through dreams or signs.
+Shamans often say that they have been called through dreams or signs.
 However, some say their powers are inherited.
 In traditional societies shamanic training varies in length, but generally takes years.

 Turner and colleagues mention a phenomenon called "shamanistic initiatory crisis", a rite of passage for shamans-to-be, commonly involving physical illness or psychological crisis.
 The significant role of initiatory illnesses in the calling of a shaman can be found in the case history of Chuonnasuan, who was one of the last shamans among the Tungus peoples in Northeast China.

 The wounded healer is an archetype for a shamanic trial and journey.
 This process is important to young shamans.
 They undergo a type of sickness that pushes them to the brink of death.
 This is said to happen for two reasons: